UNCG-CSE/Poststorm_Imagery/README.md

 # Post-Storm Imagery 🌪️ <!-- omit in toc -->

-Clasification and alaysis of post-storm response imagery.
+Classification and analysis of post-storm response imagery.

 ## Table of Contents <!-- omit in toc -->